by Arnie Schoenberg

 Darwin did not use evolution to promote atheism, or to maintain that no concept of God could ever be squared with the structure of nature.
 Rather, he argued that nature's factuality, as read withing the magisterium of science, cannot resolve, or even specify, the existence or character of God, the ultimate meaning of life the proper foundations of morality, or any other question with the different magisterium of religion.
 [Gould 1999]

-*watch Creation: a pretty good Hollywood movie about Darwin's personal and ethical problems; the story of how the movie was censored in the US says a lot about how this is still an important political issue.
+* watch Creation: a pretty good Hollywood movie about Darwin's personal and ethical problems; the story of how the movie was censored in the US says a lot about how teaching evolution is still an important political issue.

 A classic example of natural selection is the industrial melanism of the peppered moth.
 The same species of moth has black moths and white moths which can interbreed.
 When they land on white tree bark, the black moths tend to be eaten, and they become rare.
 Because of industrial pollution, the bark turned black, and now the white moths became rare.
 They cleaned up the pollution, the bark became lighter, the white moths survived more than the black moths.
-There are a few problems with the research but it is still a great example of how evolution works.
+There are a few problems with the research, but it is still a great example of how evolution works, and how we can see it happening in our lifetime.

-Figure 29 * a video game that simulates Kettlewell's research by Craig Tevis © 2003 (permission pending)
+Figure 2.15 * a video game that simulates Kettlewell's research by Craig Tevis © 2003

 * Scientists may have found the gene that determines the color change of the moths.